pallets/flask/docs/quickstart.rst

 specification.
 Likewise as of Flask 0.6, `OPTIONS` is implemented for you as well automatically.

 You have no idea what an HTTP method is?
-Worry not, here quick introduction in HTTP methods and why they matter:
+Worry not, here is a quick introduction to HTTP methods and why they matter:

 The HTTP method (also often called "the verb") tells the server what the clients wants to *do* with the requested page.
 The following methods are very common:

 `GET`
-    The Browser tells the server: just *get* me the information stored on that page and send them to me.
+    The browser tells the server to just *get* the information stored on that page and send it.
 This is probably the most common method.

 `HEAD`
-    The Browser tells the server: get me the information, but I am only interested in the *headers*, not the content of the page.
-An application is supposed to handle that as if a `GET` request was received but not deliver the actual contents.
+    The browser tells the server to get the information, but it is only interested in the *headers*, not the content of the page.
+An application is supposed to handle that as if a `GET` request was received but to not deliver the actual content.
 In Flask you don't have to deal with that at all, the underlying Werkzeug library handles that for you.

 `POST`
     The browser tells the server that it wants to *post* some new